bigskysoftware/missing/www/docs/A0-grid.md

 : Element will take 1 column in small screens,
   2 columns on medium screens and 3 on large screens

+To change the layout for printing, add `@p` to the end of the attributes.

 <figure>

   ~~~ html